mmichealjroberts/django-unchained/README.md

-# django-on-steroids
+# django-unchained
-This is Django, but on steroids!
+This is Django, without chains!